w3f/Grant-Milestone-Delivery/evaluations/High_availability_validator_setup_milestone_1_keeganquigley.md

 error: could not compile `sp-state-machine` due to 2 previous errors
 warning: build failed, waiting for other jobs to finish...
 ```
+Stack Exchange suggests `sudo apt install clang` but that doesn't do the trick.
+I've tried on multiple machines with multiple different specs but `cargo test` still gets stuck and Docker build fails.